DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-envy-and-slander.markdown

 > hence comes the State of Mind of those who loathe their idleness, complain that they have nothing to do, and view the progress of others with the bitterest jealousy: for an unhappy sloth favours the growth of envy, and those who cannot succeed themselves wish everyone else to be ruined" (p.
 257).

 Jealousy teaches the loser to twist a man's achievements against him.
 As Greek philosopher Socrates once stated, "When the debate is lost, slander becomes the tool of the losers."
 Christ was a target of such vicious and petty jealousy and depraved ignorance.
-It metastasized to such a point that ended in his arrest (Matt.
+It metastasized to such a point that it culminated in his arrest (Matt.
 27:18 NLT).
 As Werner von Braun (1971), the father of space science, once articulated:

 <!-- > He knew very well that the religious leaders had arrested Jesus out of envy (New Living Translation, 2015, Matt.
 27:18). -->